Frugal Bribery in Voting: Results for Weighted Elections

 To prove the result in the other direction, suppose there is a way to change the votes in $T$ that makes $p$ win the election.
-Without loss of generality, we can assume that all the votes in $T$ place $p$ at the first position.
-First notice that the Bucklin score of $p$ is already fixed at three.
-In the votes in $T$, the candidate $b$ can never be placed at the second position since that will make the Bucklin score of $b$ to be two.
-Also the total weight of the votes in $T$ that place $a$ in their second position can be at most $K$.
+Let the new set of votes that replace $T$ be $T^\pr$.
+Without loss of generality, we can assume that all the votes in $T^\pr$ place $p$ at the first position.
+We first notice that the simplified Bucklin score of $p$ is already fixed at three.
+In the votes in $T^\pr$, candidate $b$ can never be placed at the second position since that will make the simplified Bucklin score of $b$ to be two.
+Also the total weight of the votes in $T^\pr$ that place $a$ in their second position can be at most $K$.
 The same holds for $c$.
-Hence, the total weight of the votes that place $a$ in their second position will be exactly equal to $K$ which constitutes a partition of $W$. \end{proof}} \shortversion{We also have the following results for the Copeland$^\alpha$ and the Bucklin voting rule. \begin{theorem} The \textsc{Frugal-bribery} problem is in \NPCshort{} for the Copeland$^{\alpha}$ and the Bucklin voting rules for four candidates, whenever $\alpha\in[0,1)$. \end{theorem} } From \MakeUppercase proposition\nobreakspace \ref {prop:conn}, \MakeUppercase lemma\nobreakspace \ref {lem:wfrugalScr}, \MakeUppercase Theorem\nobreakspace \ref {thm:wfrugalPluNPC} to\nobreakspace \ref {thm:bucklin_wt} , and \MakeUppercase corollary\nobreakspace \ref {cor:run_wt}, we get the following corollary. \begin{corollary} The \textsc{uniform-Frugal-\$bribery} and the \textsc{nonuniform-Frugal-\$bribery} problems are in \NPCshort{} for the scoring rules except plurality, STV, and the plurality with runoff voting rules for three candidates and for the maximin, Copeland, and Bucklin voting rules for four candidates. \end{corollary}
+Hence, the total weight of the votes that place $a$ in their second position will be exactly equal to $K$ which constitutes a partition of $W$. \end{proof}}